DUI In North Dakota

 DUI cases in North Dakota have both an administrative component and a criminal component.
 While the issues are similar, the administrative and criminal components are independent proceedings that present separate potential consequences.
 Below is some additional information about these components:

-- Administrative component: The administrative component is the proceeding in which the North Dakota Department of Transportation is attempting to suspend or revoke your North Dakota driving privileges.
+- Administrative component: The administrative component of a DUI case is the proceeding in which the North Dakota Department of Transportation is attempting to suspend or revoke your North Dakota driving privileges.

-- Criminal component: The criminal component is the criminal charge filed against the driver resulting in a potential criminal record, jail time, probation, chemical dependency evaluation and treatment, fines and court costs.
+- Criminal component: The criminal component of a DUI is the criminal charge filed against the driver resulting in a potential criminal record, jail time, probation, chemical dependency evaluation and treatment, fines and court costs.

 A commercial driver’s license loss may result from a DUI occurring in a noncommercial vehicle.
 Additional penalties exist for those driving a commercial vehicle under the influence of alcohol and for those under the age of 21.
 Please contact your attorney to learn more about these specific issues.